 Simply cut bananas into pieces and place them in your dehydrator.
 Add a sprinkle of salt or cinnamon to amp up this easy treat!

 Start by peeling and cubing apples, and adding them to 1 cup of water, cinnamon, and ½ a squeezed lemon.
 Cook in a saucepan over low heat for 15 minutes, then puree and place on a baking sheet in your food dehydrator.

 These are my kids' favorites!
 Just slice strawberries and place them evenly on the food dehydrator trays.
 Cook at 135 degrees Fahrenheit for about 8 hours, store and enjoy!
 These are delicious, but make sure you wash your hands after eating them since they can get a little messy!
 The same goes for other types of dried berries, like blueberries or raspberries.
 Store in mason jars to keep them fresh.

 This snack offers a healthy alternative to your favorite kind of chip.
 Using a mandolin slicer, cut a sweet potato into thin pieces.
 Brush with oil and sprinkle with sea salt or your favorite herb for one of the best healthy food dehydrator recipes.

 Slice a flank steak into 1/8-inch-thick strips.
 Place your pieces into a bag with a marinade of soy sauce, Worcestershire sauce, garlic powder, salt, and pepper.
 Leave it to marinate for at least 30 minutes and up to 24 hours.
-Once it’s ready, transfer to the dehydrator for an easy camping treat!
+Once it’s ready, transfer it to the dehydrator for an easy camping treat!

 Whether you like sweet or savory foods, you might want to invest in a good food dehydrator.
 It will make it a lot easier to make nutritious dried foods for your family, and your kids might want to help make the treats with you.
 Instead of granola bars and gummies, your children will love treats like banana chips and fruit leather.